How to Make the Most of Nature in 2025

 Visit a Botanical Garden:

 Is there anything better than visiting a botanical garden when it is in full bloom?
-The Merian Gärten located in Basel is the most accessible and beautiful outdoor garden in the city.
-Particularly beautiful during the spring months when the vast Iris garden is in bloom, no wonder tourists from all over come to witness this spectacle.
+The Merian Gärten located in Basel, is the most accessible and beautiful outdoor garden in the city.
+Particularly gorgeous during the spring months when the vast Iris garden is in bloom, it's no wonder tourists from all over come to witness this spectacle.
 The onsite cafés are the perfect spot for a coffee or lunch.

-The University of Basel Botanical Gardens, small, but impressive with the tropical house offer respite from the cold during the winter months.
-Free entry and accessible by foot or tram, a casual stroll through this oasis in the city, is worthy of your time.
+The University of Basel Botanical Gardens, small, but impressive, the tropical house, offer respite from the cold during the winter months.
+Free entry and accessible by foot or tram, a casual stroll through this oasis, is worthy of your time.

 Finally: